-A string and a qualifier:
+• A string and a qualifier:

-To specify the qualifier, you can use the getQualifier() method described in "Using Interval Methods" on page 4-14.
+public IntervalDF(String string, short qualifier, Connection conn) throws SQLException To specify the qualifier, you can use the getQualifier() method described in "Using Interval Methods" on page 4-10.
 The second version allows you to support localized error messages.

-A string and qualifier information:
+• A string and qualifier information: